 Religious and spiritual movements have often played distinct and at times contentious roles in the formation and persistence of democratic societies.
 Shifting religious and political landscapes recently came to a head in many countries amidst a pandemic that surfaced deep existing tensions and inequalities.
 This is a crucial time for understanding the intersection of religious and political transformations, not only in the United States (as has been the previous focus of this program) but around the world.
 This RFP will support work that seeks to discern whether, how, and under what conditions religion and/or spirituality shapes democratic systems of government, or significant democratic movements, and vice versa.

-Through research on the intersection of religious and/or spiritual identities, behaviors, attitudes, and organizations with social and political structures, processes, and institutions, RSDR fellows will deepen understanding of the evolving relationships between religion, spirituality, and democracy at this moment in global history.
+Through research on the intersection of religious and/or spiritual identities, behaviors, attitudes, and organizations with social and political structures, processes, and institutions, RSDR grantees will deepen understanding of the evolving relationships between religion, spirituality, and democracy at this moment in global history.
 Proposals must be explicit in their articulation of how the project will engage specific examples of religion and/or spiritual ideas or movements AND how the specific example is relevant to a contemporary question of democracy or democratic action in a particular location or locations.

 For this year’s RFP, we especially seek projects that shed light on 1) the religious and spiritual dimensions of political polarization, 2) the ways religious ideas, actors, and institutions may (or may not) be contributing to more inclusive and civil democratic politics, and/or 3) the roles of religious and spiritual movements in democratic societies.
 While projects that critically analyze problematic or negative cases are eligible, this year’s competition especially seeks projects that shed light on positive examples of democratic renewal or the measurable increase of democratic social action.